To maintain your F-1 visa status and your ability to continue studying at WSU, you will need to follow these rules and requirements.

 - Graduate students: Contact the Graduate School

-If you are academically deficient or if your reinstatement was denied, Contact a Global Services advisor immediately to discuss your options.
+If you are academically deficient or if your reinstatement was denied, contact an International Student and Scholar Services advisor immediately to discuss your options.

 Summer Session Enrollment